modernWebDev9/Instagram-Automation/README.md

 ## ⚠️ Disclaimer
 This project is for educational and research purposes only.
 Automation on Instagram may violate their terms of service.
 Use responsibly and at your own risk.
+By using this project, you accept full responsibility for your actions.
+I, Junaid Mansoori, am not liable for any consequences, bans, or misuse.